Inflation and climate change tackled in new Senate deal that Biden calls 'historic'

 But now, with the West Virginia senator's surprise reversal Wednesday, the bill appears to be moving forward.

-"I want to thank Leader Schumer and Joe Manchin for their extraordinary effort it took to reach this result," Biden said.
+"I want to thank [Majority] Leader [Chuck] Schumer and Joe Manchin for their extraordinary effort it took to reach this result," Biden said.

 The bill includes about $300 billion in deficit reduction and $370 billion in energy and climate spending provisions.
 It would also raise about $313 billion from a new 15% corporate minimum tax.